Skip to content

 It is hoped that Leicester City's Complaints Procedure will quickly resolve any problems you may have.
 However, should this not be the case then you can refer your complaint to the Local Government Ombudsman.

-Information on "How to complain to the Local Government Ombudsman" can be found at LGO website or by picking up a copy of the leaflet from any of the LA's main access points.
+View information on "How to complain to the Local Government Ombudsman" or by picking up a copy of the leaflet from any of the council's main access points.

 This information is available in local community languages and alternative formats upon request.
 Please contact: Education Welfare Service, LCC Education Welfare - Care of LCC Central Post Room - LE1 6RN.
 Tel: 0116 454 1925.